ast0414/semit/docs/index.md

 For our experiment, we utilized our convolutional VAE that we created.
 We also used a baseline models for Kannada-MNIST datasets as well as a classification model of MNIST data.
 First, we ran our convolutional VAE model on the Kannada MNIST dataset that we retrieved from Kaggle.
 The convolutional VAE outputs MNIST data, which we used as input in our classification model.
 The classification model then gave us accuracy values that determined whether our translation model gave us good data.
 Finally, we compared these accuracy values to the ones we obtained with our baseline Kannada-MNIST model to ultimately determine whether our model that we created could translate Kannada numerical values to Arabic numerical values.

-Need to add:
-* description of how classification model of MNIST is created

-For our experiment, we utilized our convolutional VAE that we created.
-We also used a baseline models for Kannada-MNIST datasets as well as a classification model of MNIST data.
-First, we ran our convolutional VAE model on the Kannada MNIST dataset that we retrieved from Kaggle.
-The convolutional VAE outputs MNIST data, which we used as input in our classification model.
-The classification model then gave us accuracy values that determined whether our translation model gave us good data.
-Finally, we compared these accuracy values to the ones we obtained with our baseline Kannada-MNIST model to ultimately determine whether our model that we created could translate Kannada numerical values to Arabic numerical values.
+The classification model for MNIST data takes in the MNIST data obtained from the VAE model and creates a convolutional neural network with the following layers:
+* convolutional layers that had increasing output filter sizes (from 32 to 256)
+* leaky relu layer
+* dropout layer
+* flatten layer
+* dense layer with dimensions 512x10

+The accuracy values that we obtain from this model give us an idea of how well the translation of Kannada-MNIST is with our CVAE implementation.

 ## Baselines

 We compared the results of our classification model to a baseline Kannada-MNIST model.
 The baseline model was a convulutional neural network with convolutional layers that had increasing output filter sizes (from 32 to 256), a dropout layers with a rate of 0.5 for each convolutional layer, a flatten layer, and a dense layer of 512x10 units.
 The baseline model showed us how accurately it could evaluate both Kannada-MNIST data and Dig-MNIST data.
 This model was a baseline.
 Therefore, it didn't have any changes/differences to how it was evaluating these datasets.
 It simply was taking in either Kannada-MNIST data or Dig-MNIST data and determining how accurately the model was classifying the test data.
 The accuracy of this baseline data can be used to compare with the accuracy we get from our MNIST classification model.
 This is because our MNIST classification model is classifying MNIST data that we obtained from our own CVAE implementation whereas the baseline model is classifying data we had gotten from another dataset.

-We compared the results of our classification model to a baseline Kannada-MNIST model.
-The baseline model was a convulutional neural network with convolutional layers that had increasing output filter sizes (from 32 to 256), a dropout layers with a rate of 0.5 for each convolutional layer, a flatten layer, and a dense layer of 512x10 units.
-The baseline model showed us how accurately it could evaluate both Kannada-MNIST data and Dig-MNIST data.
-This model was a baseline.
-Therefore, it didn't have any changes/differences to how it was evaluating these datasets.
-It simply was taking in either Kannada-MNIST data or Dig-MNIST data and determining how accurately the model was classifying the test data.
-The accuracy of this baseline data can be used to compare with the accuracy we get from our MNIST classification model.
-This is because our MNIST classification model is classifying MNIST data that we obtained from our own CVAE implementation whereas the baseline model is classifying data we had gotten from another dataset.

-## Translation
+## Results
-* loss function of CVAE (explain what it is saying)
-* state accuracy of classification model
-* state accuracy of baseline model
-* compare both accuracies and state what each means
-* Display pictures of translation (found in results section)

 Outline of results:
 * loss function of CVAE (explain what it is saying)
 * state accuracy of classification model
 * state accuracy of baseline model
 * compare both accuracies and state what each means

-* Display pictures of translation (found in results section)
+### Translation

 | Dataset | Input $$X_i$$ | Reconstruction $$X_i \rightarrow \widetilde{X}_i$$ | Translation $$X_i \rightarrow \widetilde{X}_j$$|
 |:-:|:-:|:-:|:-:|
 | MNIST   | <img src="{{ site.baseurl }}/assets/images/input_1.gif" width="320" height="320" /> | <img src="{{ site.baseurl }}/assets/images/recon_1_1.gif" width="320" height="320" /> | <img src="{{ site.baseurl }}/assets/images/trans_1_2.gif" width="320" height="320" /> |
 | Kannada | <img src="{{ site.baseurl }}/assets/images/input_2.gif" width="320" height="320" /> | <img src="{{ site.baseurl }}/assets/images/recon_2_2.gif" width="320" height="320" /> | <img src="{{ site.baseurl }}/assets/images/trans_2_1.gif" width="320" height="320" /> |

-## Classification Performance
+### Classification Performance

 |        |           |
 |:-:|:-:|:-:|
 | ![Accuracy]({{ site.baseurl }}/assets/images/accuracy.png)           | ![FMS]({{ site.baseurl }}/assets/images/fms.png) |

-## Visualization of the Shared Latent Space
+### Visualization of the Shared Latent Space

 |       |
 |:-:|